Go green: an eco-friendly stay in Montréal

 With bike rental places and tours organized city-wide (Ma Bicyclette, Fitz and Follwell, Ça roule Montréal, BIXI and Spade & Palacio), 645 km of bike paths and many places to stop for a bite to eat, bike tours are a must.
 If you feel like taking it easy (Montréal is such a great city for that), just rent a bike, scooter or electric scooter at Dyad.
 Make it even sweeter with a stop at the Jean-Talon, Atwater, Saint-Jaques or Maisonneuve Markets to pick up fresh local products then make your way to Lafontaine, Jeanne-Mance, Laurier or Jarry Park.
 Not only will you have a tasty pop-up picnic to enjoy, but you’ll discover many Montréal neighbourhoods along the way.
 Our lush back alleys are a great way to see the city’s green side too!

 After bike tours, let’s roll right into the city’s culinary scene.
 Round Table Tours takes you deep into Montréal’s gourmet universe and business models based on environmental responsibility.
 The “Nourishing City: Montreal’s Living Table” tour takes you to urban farmers, food production sites and restaurants, and you get to take part in a healthy cooking workshop too.

 You can’t come to Montréal and not visit Mount Royal, our little gem of a “mountain”.
-The lungs of the city, designed by Frederick Law Olmsted, landscape artist of New York’s Central Park, and our big backyard is great for exploring by food, bike, cross-country skis or snowshoes.
+The lungs of the city, designed by Frederick Law Olmsted, landscape artist of New York’s Central Park, and our big backyard is great for exploring by foot, bike, cross-country skis or snowshoes.
 In winter, Les Amis de la montagne, a non-profit organization that looks after Mount Royal, offers “City Lights” snowshoeing excursions, an illuminating experience that comes with hot chocolate.

 Culture thrives in Montréal!
 The biggest complex in Canada dedicated to science and nature, the Space for Life consists of four prestigious Montréal institutions the Biodome, the Insectarium, the Botanical Garden and Rio Tinto Alcan Planetarium.
 Enjoy immersive, exciting and educational journey where wee and old are wowed by natural and scientific wonders.